-O'Dowd Hall, Room 544

-586 Pioneer Drive

-Rochester, MI 48309-4482
+O'Dowd Hall, Room 544 586 Pioneer Drive Rochester, MI 48309-4482 Film Studies and Production Website The B A in Film Production is a liberal a

-The B.A. in film production is a liberal arts-based B.A. including a solid foundation in film history and theory and a specialized sequence of filmmaking courses.
-The broad-based approach gives students hands-on experience with every aspect of narrative, documentary, essay, short-form and experimental filmmaking, from writing scripts, directing and cinematography to editing and post-production effects work.
-It culminates in an intensive capstone course that enables students to graduate having produced a substantive thesis film project.
+The B.A. in Film Production is a liberal arts-based B.A. including a solid foundation in film history and theory and a specialized sequence of filmmaking courses.
+The broad-based approach gives students options to work in narrative, documentary, animation, motion graphics, essay, short-form and experimental filmmaking.
+Students get hands-on experience with every aspect of the process, from writing scripts, directing, cinematography, lighting, and audio, to editing and post-production effects work.
+Degree work culminates in an intensive capstone course that enables students to graduate having produced a substantive thesis film project.